tenfold/ts-library-template/README.md

 ## To publish your library

 1. Update version in `package.json`
-2. Commit
+2. Commit and push - and wait for build to pass
-3. Push tag
+3. Run `npm run publish` - this will push a tag in format `vX.Y.Z` with a version from `package.json`.

 ## To use a library published with this